rleshchenko/static_analysis/README.md

 ```

 **Available modes**:
- - reverse - indicate how many lines have been already translated
- - full - indicate lines that need to be translated
- - flex -
  - detailed - for detailed response with line numbers and filepath
  - stats - just for overall count of translated/untranslated strings